golang/website/_content/blog/goroutine-leak-profiles.md

-1. **Memory overreach**: if a concurrency primitive is consistently reachable through **global variables** or **runnable goroutines**, then goroutines blocking on it are never reported as leaked, even if that is the case in practice.
+1. **Memory overreach**: if a concurrency primitive is consistently reachable through **global variables** or **runnable goroutines**, then goroutines blocking on it are never reported as leaked, even if that concurrency primitive is never used in the future.

-	This can be alleviated by better delineating the lifecycle of concurrency resources, and more strictly regimenting which parties may acquire their references.
+	This can be alleviated by better regimenting access to concurrency primitive references, and more clearly
+	delineating their lifecycle.

 2. **Non-standard blocking**:
-	For the sake of correctness, goroutine leak detection is strictly limited to Go first-class concurrency primitives, which includes: channel-based concurrency, such as send and receive operations, including over `nil` channels, as well as blocking `select` statements (i.e., without a `default` case), including with no cases, and specific members of the [`sync`](/pkg/sync) package, specifically `Mutex`,
+	For the sake of correctness, goroutine leak detection is strictly limited to Go first-class concurrency primitives, which includes: channel send and receive operations (including over `nil` channels), blocking `select` statements, i.e., with no `default` case, up to, and including `select` statements with no cases, and members of the [`sync`](/pkg/sync) package, specifically `Mutex`,
 	`RWMutex`, `WaitGroup` and `Cond`.

-	Goroutines blocked for any reason that
-	does not involve first-class concurrency primitives, e.g., netpollers or semaphores internal to the runtime, are never considered as leaking.
+	Goroutines blocked for any other reason, e.g., netpollers, semaphores internal to the Go runtime, or are never considered as leaked.
-	This likewise applies for custom, user-defined concurrency operations (e.g., spin locks), unless they rely on the primitives outlined above.
+	This likewise applies for custom, user-defined concurrency (e.g., spin locks), except if they rely on the primitives outlined above in their implementation.

-3. **Non-determinism**: leaks can only be detected after they have occurred; they cannot be predicted.
+3. **Non-determinism**: leaks can only be detected after they have occurred, but cannot be otherwise predicted.
 	Reproducing and diagnosing leaks in flaky programs continues to be a challenge.
-		For the best results, we encourage mixing approaches, by strategically using both goroutine leak profiles at various layers, including production, as well as comprehensive test suites instrumented with `goleak` and `synctest`.
+	For the best results, we encourage mixing approaches, by using both goroutine leak profiles at various layers, up to, and including production, as well as comprehensive test suites instrumented with `goleak` and `synctest`.

 ### Performance impact {#performance}